imanghafoori1/laravel-tokenized-login/README.md

 [![StyleCI](https://github.styleci.io/repos/237041801/shield?branch=master)](https://github.styleci.io/repos/237041801)
 [![Software License](https://img.shields.io/badge/license-MIT-blue.svg?style=round-square)](LICENSE.md)

-This package creates an auto-expiring single-use 6 digit token, which you can send it (can be SMS, email, slack, etc ) to your users and they can login into their account with that token by just sending it back to an endpoint, which is also provided out of the box.
+This package creates an auto-expiring single-use 6-digit token, which you can send (can be SMS, email, slack, etc ) to your users and they can login into their account with that token by just sending it back to an endpoint, which is also provided out of the box.

-Exactly like alternate login method in Instagram.
+Exactly like the alternate login method in Instagram.

 You have complete control on how things will happen and you are free to swap the default implementations with your own.